Inflectra/rapise-documentation/docs/Guide/properties.md

 ## Purpose

-To display the properties of the object, file, or folder you last clicked on.
+Displays the properties of the last-clicked object, file, or folder.
 Objects are in the [Object Tree View](object_tree.md) and files/folders are in the [Test Files View](test_files_dialog.md).

-Some properties are longer than fit into the editor field.
-So you may use `...` button:
+Some properties are too long to fit into the editor field.
+Therefore, you can use the `...` button:

 ![properties dialog](./img/properties2.png)

-to show **Value Editor**:
+to open the **Value Editor**:

 ![properties dialog](./img/properties3.png)